Templates

 Templating Body

-Variables can be used in JSON body:
+Variables and functions can be used in JSON body:

 PUT https://example.org/api/hits